-But Rome wasn’t built in a day, and 10 months isn’t long enough to justifiably say that Yandex won’t succeed.
-However, it does need to up its game if it is going to be the Google killer we’re all waiting for.
+But Rome was not built in a day, and ten months is not long enough to justifiably say that Yandex will not succeed.
+However, it does need to up its game if it is going to be the Google killer we are all waiting for.

 - Watch the recording: How to identify and seize growth opportunities in international markets - April 20, 2022